 Due to the current situation with the coronavirus pandemic, there are currently no plans to repeat the workshops.
-However, with significant technical help from the Online Distance Learning division of the IoPPN at King’s, the presentations from Workshop 1 will be remotely recorded during April 2020.
-A demonstration of the two ‘hands-on’ Adobe Illustrator exercises, performed in Workshop 2, will also be recorded.
+However, with significant technical help from the Online Distance Learning division of the IoPPN at King’s, the presentations from Workshop 1 have remotely recorded during April 2020.
+A video demonstration of the two ‘hands-on’ Adobe Illustrator exercises, performed in Workshop 2, is also being recorded during May 2020.

-These recordings will be made available to the doctoral research students and research staff of the King’s College London Health Faculties.
+All of these recordings will be made available to the doctoral research students and research staff of the King’s College London Health Faculties via a Moodle website.
 The training materials provided as handouts to the workshop participants will also be made available.
-More details will be provided once the recordings have been completed.
+More details will be provided once all of the material is online.